 - Up to $240 digital entertainment credit –You’ll get up to $20 in statement credits each month when you use your card to pay for purchases with Peacock, Audible, Disney+, The Disney Bundle, ESPN+, Hulu, SiriusXM, and The New York Times (enrollment required).

-- Up to $300 Equinox credit – On eligible Equinox memberships, you can choose from a digital or in-club membership with this ultra-posh fitness club and you’ll get up to $300 back per year when you use your Platinum card to pay for the service (enrollment required, see offer terms for details).
+- Up to $300 Equinox credit per calendar year – On eligible Equinox memberships, you can choose from a digital or in-club membership with this ultra-posh fitness club and you’ll get up to $300 back per year when you use your Platinum card to pay for the service (enrollment required, see offer terms for details).

-- $155 Walmart+ credit – Your monthly subscription to Walmart+ is reimbursed when you use the Platinum card to pay for it (credit does not apply if you pay annually).
+- $155 Walmart+ credit – The cost of your monthly subscription to Walmart+ is reimbursed as a statement credit when you use the Platinum card to pay (credit does not apply if you pay annually).
 Subscription is subject to auto renewal and Plus Up benefits are not eligible.

 This extensive list of perks is by far the most intriguing feature of the Amex Platinum card – as it includes some of the most generous credits and protections among any travel card.
 If you’re wondering whether the Amex Platinum card is worth its annual fee, consider the full value of all the perks combined:

 |Clear Plus credit||$189|

 |Airline fee credit||$200|

 |Priority Pass Select membership||$299|

 (as a statement credit, when you pay with Platinum card; subject to auto renewal)

 As you can see, if you take advantage of most of these benefits you can easily justify the annual fee.
 Even if you ignore perks explicitly related to flying, you should come close to covering the annual fee.